 Frank answers: In recent years popes have visited Lutheran lands and Churches, but this is the first time that there was a joint celebration between global representatives of the Lutheran World Federation and the Roman Catholic Church.
 It anticipated the 500th anniversary of the Reformation in 2017 and also fifty years of official Lutheran-Catholic ecumenical dialogue.
 The event was held in Lund, Sweden because that’s where the Lutheran World Federation was founded in 1947 to coordinate the relief efforts of the Lutheran Churches after World War II.

 The 500th jubilee celebration of the Reformation in 2017 has provided the impetus for rekindling the desire for reconciliation between the Roman and Reformation Churches.
-Different anniversaries have had their emphases.
+Different anniversaries have had their particular emphases.
 The 300th anniversary in 1817 marked a return to Lutheran confessionalism after the age of Rationalism.
-The 400thth anniversary was downplayed because of the First World War.
+The 400th anniversary was downplayed because of the First World War.
 This is the first jubilee observance of the Reformation that will occur in the ecumenical era that began after World War II and gained momentum after the Second Vatican Council (1962-65).

 Top Lutheran theologians participated as observers at the Second Vatican Council along with Anglican, other Protestant, and Orthodox observers.
 The international dialogue between the Vatican Secretariat for Ecumenism and the Lutheran World Federation started in 1967.
 After five sessions, they came out with the Malta Report in 1972 in which it was clear they decided to take on in the ensuing years a whole range of issues: Scripture and tradition; admission to the Eucharist; justification by faith; church law; ordination.
 The high point of this international dialogue was the signing of the Joint Declaration of the Doctrine of Justification by the Vatican and the Lutheran World Federation in 1999.
 There have also been significant national dialogues, such as the one in the U.S.A., often covering the same topics.
 They are noteworthy for their high theological level.

 The question asks about the journey to full communion.
 Discussion on Eucharist and ministry led to a new document in 1978 on “The Lord’s Supper.”
 Catholics and Lutherans agreed: celebration of the Eucharist doesn’t “repeat” the sacrifice of the cross or add to its salvific value.
 In the document, giving Communion under both kinds and preaching at every Mass was asked of Catholics, while a weekly celebration was asked of Lutherans.
-You wouldn’t think that would not be difficult to accomplish since the Constitution on the Sacred Liturgy of the Second Vatican Council promotes biblical preaching at every Mass and the Augsburg Confession and its Apology, Article 24, affirms the celebration of the Lord’s Supper every Sunday and festival.
-Most importantly, there is extensive agreement on the real presence of the body and blood of Christ under the signs of bread and wine.
+You wouldn’t think that would be difficult to accomplish since the Constitution on the Sacred Liturgy of the Second Vatican Council promotes biblical preaching at every Mass and the Augsburg Confession and its Apology, Article 24, affirms the celebration of the Lord’s Supper every Sunday and festival.
+Most importantly, there is extensive agreement between Lutherans and Catholics on the real presence of the body and blood of Christ in the sacramental signs of bread and wine.

 But this doesn’t mean that we’re ready for full communion between our Churches.
 Full communion with the Catholic Church requires being in communion with the Bishop of Rome (the pope).
 This would require a lot of bending toward each other on the part of Churches.
 Moreover, the Lutheran World Federation is not a Church; it is a Communion of Churches—Churches in full communion with one another.
 Full communion with the Roman See would require separate actions by each of the one hundred or more member Churches of LWF, unless LWF found a way to do it en bloc on behalf of all its member Churches.
 And remember, not every Lutheran Church in the world is a member of LWF.
 In the U.S.A. only the Evangelical Lutheran Church in America is an LWF member.